-HARP ended in 2018, but HARP replacement programs available in 2019 now offer new refinance options for homeowners in distress.
+HARP ended in 2018, but HARP replacement programs are now filling the void with new refinance options for struggling homeowners.

 What was HARP?